borisdev/resume/resume.md

 - I nudged the data scientists to articulate the biggest issue as _"garbage in, garbage out"_.
 - I connected with a Founder (VP of Product) at a sister company who translated for me the customer meaning behind the legal invoice line-item data.

-Managed the data, offshore annotators, and the subject-matter expert
+Managed the Senior Data Scientist consultant, offshore annotators, and the subject-matter expert

 - I added the subject-matter expert to our team.
 - I included the offshore annotators and subject-matter expert into a continuous improvement collaboration on AI flag definition and annotation guidelines.
-- I changed annotation process to small batches
+- I changed the annotation process to small batches
-- I started inter-annotator performance metrics and meetings.
+- I started inter-annotator performance metrics and reviews.
-- To build cognitive empathy I labeled several hundred sentences.
+- To build cognitive empathy, I labeled several hundred sentences.
 As a result, I identified convoluted annotation guidelines as the root cause of our poor labeling quality.

-Managed the Senior Data Scientist consultant

-- The technical vision I set for the Data Scientist and I was to launch an MVP in six months by discovering "low-hanging fruit" that could scale back the machine learning effort.
-This resulted in scaling back our machine learning training from eleven to three redefined classifiers.
+- The technical vision I set for the data scientist and I was to launch an MVP in six months by discovering "low-hanging fruit" that could scale back the machine learning effort.
+This resulted in scaling back our machine learning from eleven to three redefined classifiers.
 The triage was to kill one classifier that was never needed, replace two with expert rules, and stop the labeling on five whose performance was sufficient.
 - To increase clarity, I coached the team to understand the customer meaning behind the data and the AI flags.
 - To increase clarity, I crunched the knowledge of the Data Scientist's metrics analysis into a working paper, which was continually shared at the weekly check-ins.
 - I wrote the data scientist a stellar performance review, highlighting his acumen at articulating complex concepts to executives.

 Managed the engineering tasks

 - I assigned Jira issues to engineers.
 - 1:1 meetings with the VP of Engineering.
 - After one engineer left for another company, I stepped in to refactor the inference server.

 ### Lead Analytic Endpoint Engineer at Sight Machine, 2018-2021